Idein/py-videocore/README.rst

 -  You need to run programs as a super user so that this library can access ``/dev/mem``.
--  Accessing wrong location of ``/dev/mem``, due to a bug of this library or your program, may make your system unstable or coudl break your machine.
+-  Accessing wrong location of ``/dev/mem``, due to a bug of this library or your program, may make your system unstable or could break your machine.

 Getting Started
 ---------------